 The best way to determine if labiaplasty is the right move for your body goals is to meet with a board-certified plastic surgeon such as our Dr. Young in Kansas City.

-The Labiaplasty Procedure and Recovery
+How Is The Labiaplasty Procedure Performed?

 The labiaplasty procedure typically takes around two hours to complete and involves general anesthesia.
 Dr. Young will trim the labia to make them smaller and even.
 The extent of your surgery will rely on the size and thickness of the area.
 Sutures that dissolve are often used for optimal healing and comfort during recovery.